 Digestive Support

-The plant has long been used to calm upset stomachs and ease gastrointestinal discomfort.
+This herb has a long history of calming upset stomachs and easing gastrointestinal discomfort.
 Many people prepare the dried leaves as a bitter tea, consumed before meals to help prevent digestive issues.
-The herb’s natural compounds may soothe irritated digestive tissues and support healthy gut function.
+The intense bitter taste is actually a sign of its effectiveness—bitter compounds are known to stimulate digestive processes naturally.
 Users often find it helpful for occasional nausea, bloating, and general stomach discomfort.
 Both tea preparations and smoking blends have been reported to provide gentle relief.

 Sleep and Relaxation